rama0126/I-Robot/README.md

 # I-Robot

+Official Implementation for

-I-Robot: Identifying Robotic and Human Motion in Humanoids, ICML 2026 Workshop
+I-Robot: Identifying Robotic and Human Motion in Humanoids, ICML 2026 Workshop [Paper](https://openreview.net/pdf?id=KID7LITvcW)

-# iRobot Training Manual
+---

 Binary classifier: **human (1)** vs **humanoid robot (0)**, trained on MHR motion sequences.

-This manual assumes you have **only the mhr dataset** at `/workspace/irobot/datasets`:

 You can get the **HumanVsHumanoid (HvH) dataset** in here [Google Drive](https://drive.google.com/drive/folders/1p4sKvaXCuHjcWTHF1UZKNTEWX3F4RbQa)
 It includes the raw YouTube URLs used for data collection, human-annotated bounding boxes for humanoid robots, and the extracted MHR pose sequences used for model training and evaluation.